 - presenting events that are open to the public

-Please visit the CCWC website for more information about the Washington County Cultural Plan.
+To view information about the Washington County Cultural Plan, click here.
 Proposals in the CCP Grant Program should be geared toward a specific event, activity, or communication of the organization.

 Examples of successful CCP Grant Proposals include: